-This is a non running type agility test, measuring the ability to move around in a small space with maximum speed, while maintaining balance and control (coordination).
-See more Agility Tests.
+This is a non-running type agility test, measuring the ability to move around in a small space with maximum speed, while maintaining balance and control (coordination).
+In the Quadrant Jump test, participants jump around.

 purpose: to test whole body agility

 procedure: The subject stands with both feet together at the starting line.
 On the command 'go', they jump ahead across the line into the first quadrant, then in sequence successively into quadrants 1, 2, 3, 4, 1, 2, etc. This pattern is continued as rapidly as possible for 10 seconds.
 After a rest repeat the trial.

 scoring: The average score from two, 10 second trials is the subject’s score.
-The subject's score is the number of correct jumps less a penalty deduction.
+The participant's score is the number of correct jumps less a penalty deduction.
 One point is awarded each time the subject lands with both feet entirely within the correct quadrant during the 10 second trial, with a penalty of 0.5 point subtracted each time the subject touches a line and for each time the subject lands with one or both feet in an incorrect quadrant.

 advantages: This is a simple agility test to perform, requiring limited equipment and space.

 disadvantages: Only one person can perform the test at a time.

 variations: Comparison of performing the test in the anticlockwise and clockwise directions may show if any imbalances exist between left and right movement skills.

 reference: Johnson, B.L.; Nelson, J.K.
 IN: Kirby, R. F. (1991).
 Kirby's guide to fitness and motor performance tests.
 BenOak Pub.
 Co.
 Cape Girardeau, MO.
 Page(s) 59-60.